 The government targets a general government budget deficit of 8.1% of GDP in 2010.
-The Commission services' spring 2010 forecast projects a somewhat higher deficit of 8.4% of GDP, reflecting a more cautious assessment of the recovery.
-The deficit is forecast to increase slightly to 8.5% in 2011; while tax revenue is set to recover, this is outweighed by the ending of a temporary suspension of part of the transfers to the second pillar pension funds.
+The Commission services' Spring 2010 Forecast projects a somewhat higher deficit of 8.4% of GDP, reflecting a more cautious assessment of the recovery.
+The deficit is projected to increase slightly to 8.5% in 2011; while tax revenue is set to recover, this is outweighed by the ending of a temporary suspension of part of the transfers to the second pillar pension funds.